natclark/append/README.md

 **WARNING: Currently, Append is best enjoyed on laptops and desktop devices.**

+**WARNING: Currently, Append relies on a third party, [Web3.Storage](https://web3.storage), which is maintained by [Protocol Labs](https://protocol.ai).
+Implementing fallbacks and ultimately full decentralization is on the roadmap.**

 ## Features

 - 🛡 **Unstoppable** No one can censor you or shut you down